 To add more depth, we turn to Gallup, the most reliable source for macro data about the impact of Employee Engagement.
 In their State of the American Workplace, they report findings from over 195,000 U.S. employees.
 The troubling summary figure, which you have likely seen or heard, is that only 33% of workers claim to be engaged at work.

 Perhaps more insightful than the absolute numbers are the figures that correlate engagement levels to organizational performance.
-The graph shown highlights data that should further convince you that employee engagement matters!

 The Drivers of Employee Engagement

 While there is no one universally accepted measurement for Employee Engagement, if you examine most survey instruments (including the “Gallup 12,” the ACE survey, the Kouzes and Posner Positive Workplace Attitudes, etc.), you will see that the majority of questions related to issues related to how people interact with their co-workers (we’ll call these team behaviors), and whether or not leaders lead effectively (we’ll call these leadership practices).
 Other factors, like “Am I paid fairly?” and “Do I believe in the mission of the organization?” play an important but lesser role in influencing engagement.

 In fact, a recent study by Jim Kouzes and Barry Posner, leadership experts and best-selling authors of The Leadership Challenge, concluded that the behavior of an employee’s direct manager accounts for over 35% of that same employee’s level of engagement.
 The conclusion here is that leaders who more frequently exhibit strong leadership behaviors have direct reports who are more engaged in their jobs.

 The next illustrations show excerpts from this research, specifically data related to developing cooperative relationships and building a trust-based environment.